w3ctag/security-questionnaire/questionnaire.markdown

 For your convenience, a copy of the questionnaire's questions is quoted here in Markdown, so you can easily include your answers in an [explainer](https://github.com/w3ctag/w3ctag.github.io/blob/master/explainers.md).

-> 01. What information might this feature expose to Web sites or other parties,
+> 01. What information does this feature expose,
->      and for what purposes is that exposure necessary?
+>      and for what purposes?
 > 02. Do features in your specification expose the minimum amount of information
->      necessary to enable their intended uses?
+>      necessary to implement the intended functionality?
-> 03. How do the features in your specification deal with personal information,
+> 03. Do the features in your specification expose personal information,
 >      personally-identifiable information (PII), or information derived from
->      them?
+>      either?
 > 04. How do the features in your specification deal with sensitive information?
-> 05. Do the features in your specification introduce new state for an origin
+> 05. Do the features in your specification introduce state
 >      that persists across browsing sessions?
 > 06. Do the features in your specification expose information about the
 >      underlying platform to origins?